 At the Point of Care

-Point-of-care testing done directly at the patient's bedside has been increasing due to technological advances that have introduced portable devices that are easy to use and can produce rapid results.
-Examples include blood glucose tests, blood gas monitoring systems, and whole blood analyzers for cardiac markers and blood clotting tests.
 Tests included in POC programs must comply with quality standards comparable to tests performed in central laboratories (see Lab Oversight: A Building Block of Trust).
-It is expected that POC testing will increase in frequency as new devices become available, in part because they provide immediate information to physicians, allowing for more timely medical treatment.
+Point-of-care testing will continue to grow as new devices become available, in part because they provide immediate information to you and your healthcare providers, allowing for more timely medical treatment.